alin23/alinpanaitiu.com/content/blog/turn-off-macbook-display-clamshell.md

     media: "(prefers-color-scheme: dark)"
 ---

-# Reverse engineering the MacBook clamshell mode
-#### Closing the MacBook lid with an external monitor connected can turn off and disable the internal display.
-Let's figure out how macOS does that and bypass the lid sensors.

 You just got a large, Ultrawide monitor for your MacBook.
 You hook it up and marvel at the amount of pixels.

 You notice you never use the MacBook built-in display anymore, and it nags you to have it in your lower peripheral vision.